abhijeetavion/fchc/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.237 =
+* Fixed: The "Loading the Google Maps JavaScript API without a callback is not supported" console warning.
+* Note: If you have the search widget add-on installed and are using the autocomplete function, then please make sure to update to the latest version ( 1.2.1 ).

 = 2.2.236 =
 * Fixed: The search function can break if the created opening hours doesn't contain every day of the week.